nyanpasu64/zola-site/content/blog/low-latency-audio-output-duplex-alsa.md

 date: 2022-06-14T00:00:00-07:00
 ---

-Audio output and duplex is actually quite tricky, and even libraries like RtAudio get it wrong.
-If you're writing an app that needs low-latency audio without glitches, the proper implementation architecture differs between apps talking to pull-mode (well-designed, low-latency) mixing daemons, and apps talking to hardware.
-(I hear push-mode mixing daemons are incompatible with low latency; I discuss this at the end.)
+Audio output and duplex is actually quite tricky, and even libraries like RtAudio's ALSA backend get it wrong.
+If you're writing an app that needs low-latency audio without glitches, the proper implementation architecture differs between apps talking to pull-mode (well-designed, low-latency) mixing daemons, and apps talking to hardware. <!-- more --> (I hear push-mode mixing daemons are incompatible with low latency; I discuss this at the end.)
 This is my best understanding of the problem right now.

 ## Prior art